rust-lang/book/2018-edition/src/ch03-02-data-types.md

 ##### Integer Overflow

-Let’s say that you have a `u8`, which can hold values between zero and `255`.
+Let’s say that you have an `u8`, which can hold values between zero and `255`.
 What happens if you try to change it to `256`?
 This is called “integer overflow,” and Rust has some interesting rules around this behavior.
 When compiling in debug mode, Rust checks for this kind of issue and will cause